plexypay/docs-portal/docs/getting_started.md

 ## Step 3.
 Build your integration

 Start building your integration using your test account.
-You can also proceed with the application for a live account, but waiting for your application to be approved may be beneficial before completing the full integration.
+You can proceed with application for a live account.
+While waiting for the application to be approved, you can start building the integration using your test account.

 Choose the integration option that best suits your business needs: